blackberry/Cascades-Community-Samples/hostcardemulation/README.md

 Simply Import the project into a workspace in your NDK.

-**But I don't want to build it myself!**

-If you don't want to build this sample application yourself we've included a pre-built and signed BAR file.
-You can find it in the folder "**installable-bar-files**".

 **To contribute code to this repository you must be [signed up as an official contributor](http://blackberry.github.com/howToContribute.html).**